Frequently Asked Questions About Alzheimer’s Care in Auburn, NH

 Learn more: Risk Factors

-• Alzheimer's worsens over time.
-Alzheimer's is a progressive disease, where dementia symptoms gradually worsen over a number of years.
+Alzheimer's worsens over time.
+Alzheimer's is a progressive disease, where dementia symptoms gradually worsen over several years.
 In its early stages, memory loss is mild, but with late-stage Alzheimer's, individuals lose the ability to carry on a conversation and respond to their environment.
 Alzheimer's is the sixth leading cause of death in the United States.
 Those with Alzheimer's live an average of eight years after their symptoms become noticeable to others, but survival can range from four to 20 years, depending on age and other health conditions.
-In home care for seniors can help loved ones with Alzheimer's, however there are times when this type of care is not sufficient for assisting a loved one.
+In home care for seniors can help loved ones with Alzheimer's, however, there are times when this type of care is not sufficient for assisting a loved one.

 Learn more: 10 Warning Signs and Stages of Alzheimer's Disease.

-• Alzheimer's has no current cure, but treatments for symptoms are available and research continues.
-Although current Alzheimer treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve quality of life for those with Alzheimer's and their caregivers.
-Today, there is a worldwide effort under way to find better ways to treat the disease, delay its onset, and prevent it from developing.
+Alzheimer's has no current cure, but treatments for symptoms are available and research continues.
+Although current Alzheimer's treatments cannot stop Alzheimer's from progressing, they can temporarily slow the worsening of dementia symptoms and improve the quality of life for those with Alzheimer's and their caregivers.
+Today, there is a worldwide effort underway to find better ways to treat the disease, delay its onset, and prevent it from developing.

 Symptoms of Alzheimer's

-The most common early symptom of Alzheimer's is difficulty remembering newly learned information because Alzheimer changes typically begin in the part of the brain that affects learning.
-As Alzheimer's advances through the brain it leads to increasingly severe symptoms, including disorientation, mood and behavior changes; deepening confusion about events, time and place; unfounded suspicions about family, friends and professional providers of in home care for seniors; more serious memory loss and behavior changes; and difficulty speaking, swallowing and walking.
+The most common early symptom of Alzheimer's is difficulty remembering newly learned information because Alzheimer's changes typically begin in the part of the brain that affects learning.
+As Alzheimer's advances through the brain, it leads to increasingly severe symptoms, including disorientation, mood, and behavior changes; deepening confusion about events, time, and place; unfounded suspicions about family, friends, and professional providers of in home care for seniors; more serious memory loss and behavior changes; and difficulty speaking, swallowing and walking.

 People with memory loss or other possible signs of Alzheimer’s may find it hard to recognize they have a problem.
 Signs of dementia may be more obvious to family members or friends.
 Anyone experiencing dementia-like symptoms should see a doctor as soon as possible.
 If you need assistance finding a doctor with experience evaluating memory problems, your local Alzheimer's Association chapter can help.
 Early diagnosis and intervention methods are improving dramatically, and treatment options and sources of support can improve quality of life.